eppineda/open-pbp/README.md

 * Document sharing for handouts, like maps and game notes.
 * Character sheets.
 But better: Track transient character experience, statistics, equipment and supplies, and other essential bookkeeping.
 * Notifications.
 When the gaming session is waiting for input to move the plot along, participants get brief notifications to alert them that the game is waiting.

+## join me
+I wouldn't mind a hand with this.
+I usually fail when I take on ambitious projects by myself.

+What skills do I need?
+Right now I'm looking for contributors with similar technical skillsets: Javascript is the minimum.
+I learning towards Node for the back-end.
+The rest is up in the air.